Elwinmage/ha-reefbeat-component/README.md

   <img src="https://github.com/Elwinmage/ha-reefbeat-component/blob/main/doc/img/rsled_g2_ctrl.png" alt="Image">
  </p>

-## Virtual Led (only with G1 LEDS):
+## Virtual Led :
-- Group and manage LED with a virtual device (Create a vitual device from the integration panel, then use the configure button to link the leds)
+- Group and manage LED with a virtual device (Create a vitual device from the integration panel, then use the configure button to link the leds).
+- You can only use Kelvin and intensity to control your leds.

 <p align="center">
   <img src="https://github.com/Elwinmage/ha-reefbeat-component/blob/main/doc/img/virtual_led_config_1.png" alt="Image">